ntrezowan/the-plain/_posts/2018-12-07-installing-shibboleth-service-provider.md

 Policy version:                 24
 Policy from config file:        targeted
 ```
-If it is enabled then it is suggested to run in permissive mode, Follow the instruction at https://wiki.shibboleth.net/confluence/display/SP3/CommonErrors (Can't connect to listener process) where it explains how to create a policy so that SELinux allows httpd to access shibd pid.
+If it is enabled then it is suggested to run in permissive mode.
+Follow the instruction at https://wiki.shibboleth.net/confluence/display/SP3/CommonErrors (Can't connect to listener process) where it explains how to create a policy so that SELinux allows httpd to access shibd pid.

 8. Visit the following page;
 ```